msillano/IoTwebUI/RESTserver/README.md

 ### **Conclusions**

 **IoTrest** is the ideal tool for those who want to quickly create customized solutions for the management of their Tuya devices.
-Thanks to its flexibility and ease of use, REST allows you to perform unparalleled automations for your home activities and create unique user experiences.
+Thanks to its flexibility and ease of use, REST allows you to perform unparalleled automation for your home activities and create unique user experiences.
 The user (or an APP or a UI) can read all the data from the Tuya Cloud filtered, when necessary, by decoding or processing.
 All possible configuration and command operations are guaranteed by the mediation of the Tuya 'tap-to-run': maximum freedom with total security!

 ![](https://github.com/msillano/IoTwebUI/blob/main/pics/screen02.png?raw=true)